 Choosing country for your destination wedding

-Firstly, lets tackle the elephant in the room.
 A destination wedding, how can it be sustainable when everybody will be flying in from abroad?
 And yes, its true that you and many of your guests will be flying in from abroad.
 But there are ways to minimize the waste.
 You could opt for a destination that is not halfway around the globe, but just within a few hours flight away.
 Instead of traveling from Europe to the Caribbeans to get married, choose an European country for your wedding!
 If you live in Europe, you might be able to take the train.
 So there are always options.

 Climate compensate your flights

 If you decide to fly or if the only way to get to the destination is by flight, consider to climate compensate your flight.
 Many travel agencies offer climate compensation alternatives for their clients.
 And if they don’t, there are plenty of organizations online you can choose to donate to, there are even website where you just with a few clicks can calculate the amount of pollution that your will be generating for your travel.
-This is of course a very nice thing to do even if you are flying from within Europe as well!
+This is of course a very nice thing to do even if you are flying in from within Europe as well!

 Another part is that you might want to come to visit the venue on site before deciding if you want to book it.
 This is something that I totally understand.
 But a nice reminder, that today its possible to do a lot with just a video call.
 In case you wouldn’t want to come here, I can always go to the venue myself and then we just make a video call where I show you everything.
 I understand that the venue is a very important thing that most couples want to see IRL, so its only a suggestion if you are thinking about not traveling here before the wedding.

 When choosing the venue, try to opt for a venue where you can have both the ceremony, reception and party.
-That way you won’t need to travel in-between different places.
+That way you won’t need to travel in-between different locations.
 If you want a religious blessing, there are priests that will perform religious blessings in other places and not necessarily in a church.
-Also think about the venue itself, does it offer a lot of greenery or will a lot of flowers be necessary?
+Also think about the venue itself, does it have a lot of greenery or will a lot of flowers be necessary?
 If the venue itself is already beautiful on its own, you won’t need that much flowers.
 If the venue has some land around it, you could ask the owners if you can use greenery from the premises to decorate.

 Coach for everybody